tahczeban/amazon_vine_analysis/README.md

 ***DELIVERABLE 2: Determine Bias of Vine Reviews***

 For Deliverable 2, PySpark, Pandas and SQL were utilized to determine if there was a bias of the product reviews written under the Vine Program.
 A comparison was performed for total and percentage of 5 star reviews for both paid and unpaid vine submissions (FIGURES 12 through 15).
 The data was filtered and a new dataframe was created for total_votes whhich had a count greater than 20.
 Further filtering was performed and the helpful_votes were divided by total_votes equal to orgreater than 50% and seperated into paid and unpaid dataframes.
-Finally, the total number of reviews, the number of 5 star reviews and the percentage of 5 star reviews were calculated for bith.
+Finally, the total number of reviews, the number of 5 star reviews and the percentage of 5 star reviews were calculated for both.

 <img width="1422" alt="vine_review_analysis_output" src="https://user-images.githubusercontent.com/90135381/155857285-a91e26eb-208f-448f-98be-53711e49f89d.png">